We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 As it was already 22.30 we returned to the place where we left our car and pitched our tents.
 As the sunset was so beautiful I went up to the hill with the radio antenna to get a few more pictures over the Inari lake.

-I had a great week and I am looking forward to visit Finnish Lapland and Norway again.
+I had a great week and I am looking forward to visiting Finnish Lapland and Norway again.
 Here is also a short video about our trip.